Olaniyi2002/Authentication/README.md

 # Authentication using Firebase

-A new Flutter project.
+This app uses firebase as the back end for authentication using email and password.

 ## Firebase Authentication

-This app uses firebase as the back end for authentication using email and password.

 Nowadays, most of the apps have the login facility and the developer aims to simplify and secure it better.
 Therefore, the support of Firebase Authentication is there to do that task with an easy sign-in process.